cameraVerif/CamVerif.002/README.md

 - `globlaMin.txt` — Contains the lower bounds of intervals for each pixel.
 - `globalMax.txt` — Contains the upper bounds of intervals for each pixel.

-The code uses the default camera setup specified in `camera.py`. -->
+The code uses the default camera setup specified in camera.py.
+If you have modified it, please restore it to the default parameters.